Clean Energy Planning

 2010 Green Community Designation

 By becoming a Green Community, Gloucester has been awarded grants that help fund various energy conservation projects.
-To date, the City has been awarded nearly $900,000 in grants that help fund seven projects, including lighting upgrades at 17 municipal facilities, Heaving, Ventilation and Air Conditioning (HVAC) system upgrades, and an citywide Light Emitting Diode (LED) streetlight retrofit.
+To date, the City has been awarded nearly $900,000 in grants that help fund seven projects, including lighting upgrades at 17 municipal facilities, Heating, Ventilation and Air Conditioning (HVAC) system upgrades, and a citywide Light Emitting Diode (LED) streetlight retrofit.

 The Green Communities Program is managed by the Massachusetts Department of Energy Resources.
-Additional information can be found on their website.
+More information can be found by visiting Mass.gov.

 LED Streetlight Retrofit